-Regulated companies, Government contractors, law firms and other business entities sometimes invite agency employees to attend private company parties, often during the holiday season.
-In the case where the expected attendance at these parties includes individuals from a variety of types of organizations with a diversity of view points such as clients, legislative branch employees, executive branch employees from different organizations, agencies, employees of non-Governmental suppliers, customers, and others, OGE would view the event to be sufficiently diverse widely attended to be а gathering.
+branch employees, executive branch employees from different employees of non-Governmental organizations, suppliers, customers, and others, OGE would view the event to be sufficiently diverse to be a widely attended gathering.
 However, if the expected attendance at a party is limited to the company's employees and a few executive branch employees from the same agency, or to a similar group lacking a diversity of view points, OGE generally would not view such a party as being sufficiently widely attended.
 These latter events often are largely for the benefit of the company's own employees and do not permit the opportunity for an exchange of ideas among participants with adequately varied points of view.
-Memorandum 06 Informal Advisory X 7 (example following Of course, an agency must still determine that question 27). the employee's attendance at the party is in the agency's See the discussion of "'Social' Events Generally" in interest.
-Section C, paragraph (1) above.
+Advisory Memorandum 06 x 7 (example following question 27).
+Of course, an agency must still determine that the employee's attendance at the party is in the agency's interest.
+See the discussion of "'Social' Events Generally" in Section C, paragraph (1) above.